 The insurance industry in Canada provides people with security when faced with unexpected events such as accidents, illness, or theft.
 It also makes an important contribution to the Canadian economy and offers employment to many Canadians.

-In this article, we explore the statistics around the insurance industry in Canada, including the largest Canadian insurance companies, the market share of different lines of insurances, and the average costs of different types of insurance in Canada.
+In this article, we explore the statistics around the insurance industry in Canada, including the largest Canadian insurance companies, the market share of different lines of insurance, and the average costs of different types of insurance in Canada.

 Insurance Industry Statistics for Canadians

 - Canada ranks ninth in the world for the total value of written insurance premiums.

 - Life insurance premiums account for over half of Canadian insurance premiums.